chrisgit/chefspec-testing/04_non_namespaced/README.md

 Library methods without namespaces
 ==================================

-How and why are these automatically made available to Chef::Recipe and Chef::Resource classes?
+A method without a namespace in a library file can be called directly in Chef::Recipe and Chef::Resource classes, how is that possible?

 Ruby methods without a namespace
 --------------------------------